kevcodez/kevcodez-blog/docs/posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/README.md

 ---
-title: "Logging from Docker Services to Elasticsearch with Fluent Bit"
+title: "Logging from Docker Containers to Elasticsearch with Fluent Bit"
 date: "2019-08-10"
 ---

+# Logging from Docker Containers to Elasticsearch with Fluent Bit

 In this guide I'd like to show you how to setup the lightweight log processor and forwarder [Fluent Bit](https://fluentbit.io/) as docker logging driver to catch all `stdout` produced by your containers, process the logs, and forward them to Elasticsearch.